Ali-Mashni/ICS344-03-G09-Final-Project/README.md

 6. Nmap. (n.d.). *Network Mapper - Free Security Scanner*.
 Retrieved from [https://nmap.org/](https://nmap.org/)

 7. Splunk. (n.d.). *Splunk Documentation*.
 Retrieved from [https://docs.splunk.com/](https://docs.splunk.com/)

-## Disclaimer

-⚠️ **Educational Use Only**

-This project and any related work, including programs, scripts, and documentation, are intended **strictly for educational purposes** within the KFUPM ICS344 course.
-Unauthorized use outside of this scope is prohibited.